nlarusstone/corels-test/paper/feedback.md

 *Now says "trie (prefix tree)" the first time it's mentioned*

 pp "Mapping our algorithm": we mention checking that the lower bound is less than the minimum objective -- should we mention that we check all of the bounds we just proved above?

+*Good point, thinking about it...*

-There seems to be a lot of whitespace above section 5 Experiments
+~~There seems to be a lot of whitespace above section 5 Experiments~~

+*I think this has reduced due to other edits that have happened.*

 ## p8
 I printed in black and white and some of the differences in the figures can be hard to see (I don't know if this is a case we care about).